CSC207-2023Y-UofT/Transit-Simulator/README.md

 - A group project for CSC207 in Summer 2023.
 - Made with Java.
 - A demonstration of Clean Architecture and design patterns in programming.

-This program is licensed under the terms of the MIT license.
+- Licensed under the terms of the MIT license.

 ## Examples ##